Little grebe

 The little grebe (Tachybaptus ruficollis), also known as the dabchick, is a member of the grebe family of water birds.
 The genus name is from Ancient Greek takhus "fast" and bapto "to sink under".
 The specific ruficollis is from Latin rufus "red" and Modern Latin -collis, "-necked", itself derived from Latin collum "neck".

-At 23 to 29 cm in length it is the smallest European member of its family.
+At 23 to 29 cm in length it is the smallest European, Asian, and African member of its family.
 It is commonly found in open bodies of water across most of its range.

 Taxonomy

-The little grebe was described by the German naturalist Peter Simon Pallas in 1764 and given the binomial name Colymbus ruficollis.
-The tricolored grebe was formerly considered conspecific, with some taxonomic authorities still considering it so.
+The little grebe was formally described in a sales catalogue by the German naturalist Peter Simon Pallas in 1764 under the binomial name Colymbus ruficollis.
+The type locality is the Netherlands.
+The specific epithet is Modern Latin meaning "red-necked", from Latin rufus meaning "red", "ruddy" or "rufous" and Modern Latin -collis meaning "-necked".
+The little grebe is now one of five species placed in the genus Tachybaptus that was introduced in 1789 by German naturalist Johann Friedrich Gmelin.

 Subspecies

-Seven subspecies are currently accepted, four widespread, and three with restricted ranges; they are separated principally by size, eye colour, which varies from dark to light from west to east, and extent of white on the secondary feathers of the wing, which varies from none in temperate northern regions, to extensive white in tropical regions.
+Ten subspecies are currently accepted, four widespread, and six with restricted ranges; they are separated principally by size, eye colour, which varies from dark to light from west to east, to red in the southeast, and extent of white on the secondary feathers of the wing, which varies from none in temperate northern regions, to extensive white in tropical regions.